About OpenGL ES

 Begin by reading the first three chapters: “Checklist for Building OpenGL ES Apps for iOS,” “Configuring OpenGL ES Contexts,” “Drawing with OpenGL ES and GLKit.”
 These chapters provide an overview of how OpenGL ES integrates into iOS and all the details necessary to get your first OpenGL ES apps up and running on an iOS device.

 If you’re familiar with the basics of using OpenGL ES in iOS, read “Drawing to Other Rendering Destinations” and “Multitasking, High Resolution, and Other iOS Features” for important platform-specific guidelines.
 Developers familiar with using OpenGL ES in iOS versions before 5.0 should study “Drawing with OpenGL ES and GLKit” for details on new features for streamlining OpenGL ES development.

 Finally, read “OpenGL ES Design Guidelines,” “Tuning Your OpenGL ES App,” and the following chapters to dig deeper into how to design efficient OpenGL ES apps.

 Unless otherwise noted, OpenGL ES code examples in this book target OpenGL ES 3.0.
 You may need to make changes to use these code examples with other OpenGL ES versions.

 Before attempting use OpenGL ES, you should already be familiar with general iOS app architecture.
 See Start Developing iOS Apps Today.

-This document is not a complete tutorial or a reference for the OpenGL ES API.
-To learn more about creating OpenGL ES apps, consult the references below.
+This document is not a complete tutorial or a reference for the cross-platform OpenGL ES API.
+To learn more about OpenGL ES, consult the references below.